Dr Mallik Koneru (GP PARTNER)

 We hope that you find the professional and courteous approach by our staff helpful and welcoming.

-Our receptionists are Deana, Mary, Ameisha, Yvonne, Tabitha, Bushra, Naznin, Tyler and Denise.
+Our receptionists are Deana, Mary, Ameisha, Yvonne, Bushra, Naznin, Tyler, Denise, Mahfuj & Tahira.

 Our practice medical secretaries are Lorraine and Nasrin.
 They carry out much of the secretarial work in the practice.
 They provide a communication link between the patient, doctor, hospital, insurance companies and other agencies.